-- 12.4.1.
+- 12.5.1.
 Content being exposed to illegal, inappropriate, or harmful content. - 12.4.2 Contact being subjected to harmful online interaction with other users. - 12.4.3.
 Conduct -personal online behaviour that increases the likelihood of, or causes, harm. - 12.4.4.
-Commerce -risks such as online gambling, inappropriate advertising, phishing and/or financial scams. - 12.5.
-All staff are made aware of the policy on Online Safety which sets our expectations relating to: - 12.5.1.
-Creating a safer online environment including training requirements, filters, and monitoring.
+Commerce -risks such as online gambling, inappropriate advertising, phishing and/or financial scams. - 12.6.
+All staff are made aware of the policy on Online Safety which sets our expectations relating to: - 12.6.1.
+Creating a safer online environment including training requirements, filters, and monitoring. - 12.6.2.
+Giving everyone the skills, knowledge and understanding to help children and young people stay safe on-line.

-- 12.5.2.
-Giving everyone the skills, knowledge and understanding to helpchildren and young people stay safe on-line. - 12.5.3.
-Inspiring safe and responsible use and behaviour. - 12.5.4.
-Safe use of mobile phones both within school and on educational visits/outings. - 12.5.5.
-Safe use of camera equipment, including camera phones. - 12.5.6 What steps to take if you have concerns and where to go for furtherhelp. - 12.6.
-Staff must read the Online Safety policy in relation to personal online behaviour. - 12.7.
-As part of their safeguarding and online safety training, staff need to understand their expectations, roles and responsibilities around filtering and monitoring systems.
+- 12.6.3.
+Inspiring safe and responsible use and behaviour. - 12.6.4.
+Safe use of mobile phones both within school and on educational visits/outings. - 12.6.5.
+Safe use of camera equipment, including camera phones. - 12.5.6 What steps to take if you have concerns and where to go for further help. - 12.7.
+Staff must read the Online Safety policy in relation to personal online behaviour. - As part of their safeguarding and online safety training, staff need to understand their expectations, roles and responsibilities around filtering and monitoring systems.
+We ensure our filtering and monitoring is robust through the implementation of Securly, a system compliant with the KCSIE guidance.
+Securly operates effectively without requiring staff training for general use, while designated safeguarding leads and other relevant staff receive appropriate training to utilise its monitoring and reporting features as needed.
+Securly also safeguards guest devices on the network.